 13 years later, the speaker would be elected the first African-American U.S. president.
 This would likely mark the only time in world history that a member of a racial or ethnic group accounting for no more than 14 percent of the population of a nation—a nation that had enslaved men like him for generations—was elected leader.
 If we teach our history correctly, current and future generations will come to know both the brutality and enduring promise of a nation that remains true to its own novel concepts of justice, personal freedom, and human dignity.
 Every now and again, people like Dr. Martin Luther King come along to remind us of our American identity and challenge us to retain our high standards.

 King could articulate our true moral north with impeccable eloquence, but he was also acutely aware of the inadequacy of a good heart and simply knowing right from wrong.
 “If in the pursuit of your destination,” Abraham Lincoln asks Thaddeus Stephens in Steven Spielberg’s 2012 film, “you plunge ahead heedless of obstacles, and achieve nothing more than to sink in a swamp…what’s the use of knowing true north?”

 King stands in the colonnade of American and world history as a complicated and flawed man who nonetheless navigated a path of righteousness through chaos with a dignity that helped America to become a more perfect society able to “live with its conscience.”

-Robert Showah is the founder and executive editor of Master Theory, a media company tackling the greatest challenges in journalism.
+Robert Showah is a writer and founder of Master Theory.
 He is based in Austin, Texas.